Timothyolubiyi/docker-compose-jenkins/command.md

-# docker-compose-jenkins
-A project demosnstrating the instalations of jenkins using docker compose in production

-Install Jenkins on Ubuntu 22.0.4 using Docker Compose | Setup

-Jenkins on AWS EC2 Ubuntu instance | How to setup Jenkins in Ubuntu EC2 instance using Docker?
+Install Jenkins on Ubuntu 22.0.4 using Docker Compose | Setup Jenkins on AWS EC2 Ubuntu instance | How to setup Jenkins in Ubuntu EC2 instance using Docker?
 Please follow the steps to install Jenkins using Docker compose on Ubuntu 22.0.4 instance.

 What is Docker Compose?
-Compose is a tool for defining and running multi-container Docker
+Compose is a tool for defining and running multi-container Docker applications.

-applications.
 With Compose, you use a YAML file to configure your application’s services.
 Then, with a single command, you create and start all the services from your configuration.

 The purpose of docker-compose is to function as docker cli but to issue multiple commands much more quickly.
-To make use of

-docker-compose, you need to encode the commands you were running before into a docker-compose.yml file
+To make use of docker-compose, you need to encode the commands you were running before into a docker-compose.yml file

 Run docker-compose up and Compose starts and runs your entire app.

+sudo hostname jenkins

+# On AWS Ubuntu install docker compose
+sudo apt-get install docker-compose -y

 # Change Host Name to Jenkins